Strawberry Bubble Tea

 - Whole milk is used to make the drink creamy, but any kind of milk can be used.
 Half & half will make the drink extra creamy.

-- My secret to making the best bubble tea is to make the tapioca balls, then assemble and serve the drink while the boba are still warm.
-The warm tapioca balls have the perfectly soft, chewy texture.
-Just be sure to not use hot tapioca balls since you don’t want to burn your mouth.
+- My secret to making the best bubble tea is to make the drink while the tapioca balls still hot, but not too hot.
+The very warm tapioca balls have the perfectly soft, chewy texture.

 - Boba can’t be made ahead of time since they’ll start to harden after 4 hours.
 Ideally, boba should be made, cooled down a bit, then served right away in a drink.